Beth Israel Congregation - Ann Arbor, Michigan

 Building & Infrastructure Fund

-The Building & Infrastructure Fund is assessed automatically to all new members after one year, and is billed on a month basis to those members who have not completed their obligation.
+The Building & Infrastructure Fund is assessed automatically to all new members after one year of membership, and is billed to those members who have not completed their obligation.
 Members are asked to submit at least $200 each year.
 The Building & Infrastructure Fund supports major facility upgrades and improvements not covered in the annual budget.
 This may include roofing, heating/air conditioning repair, repainting, planning costs, and other large ticket items.

 United Synagogue of Conservative Judaism Dues